 - How many loyal customers does one have?
 How often they order from you?

 - What margin does one want to maintain?

 - These are just a few questions that your restaurant data can assist you answer.
-By analysing them, it’s easier to make a decision when to run a promotion, what to run and that customer set.
+By analysing them, it’s easier to make a decision about when to run a promotion, what to run and what customer set.